Pranab Kumar Barua

-Pranab Kumar Barua (born 23 August 1934) is a Bangladeshi professor and academic.
+Pranab Kumar Barua (23 August 1934 – 28 April 2024) was a Bangladeshi academic.
 He was awarded Ekushey Padak by the government of Bangladesh in 2019 for his contributions in the field of education.
-He is one of the Advisors of Bangladesh Awami League.
+He served as one of the Advisers of Bangladesh Awami League.

 Early life

 Barua was born on 23 August 1934 in Aburkhil village under Raozan Upazila in Chattogram District of the then British India (now Bangladesh).
 He received a Master's degree in Bengali literature and Pali.
 He received his professional B.Ed. degree with first class and earned PhD from Kolkata University.
-He also has degree in religious education such as Sutra.
+He also had degree in religious education such as Sutra.

 Career

-Barua started his career as a teacher.
-He has been teaching for 35 years.
-Among them, he was a visiting professor of Pali Department of Dhaka University.
-He served as the Principal of Kanungoopara College, Rangunia College, Agrashar Girl's College and Kundeshwari College.
-He has worked in spreading education, especially women's education across the country and founded many educational institutions.
+Barua was a teacher for 35 years and was a visiting professor of Pali Department of Dhaka University.
+He served as the Principal of Kanungoopara College, Rangunia College, Agrashar Girls' College and Kundeshwari College.
+He was devoted to spreading education, especially women's education across the country and founded many educational institutions.

+Death

+Barua died in Chattogram on 28 April 2024, at the age of 89.